aloneguid/bt/docs/README.md

 Are you tired of the hassle of managing multiple browsers and profiles on your Windows machine?
 Look no further!
 We present to you Browser Tamer, the small, portable, and powerful utility designed to streamline your browsing experience like never before.

 🎯 **Take Control of Your Browsing.** Browser Tamer acts as your trusted browser proxy, intelligently redirecting links to your preferred browser based on customizable rules.
-Say goodbye to the constant manual switching between browsers—let Browser Tamer handle it effortlessly!
+Say goodbye to the constant manual switching between browsers - let Browser Tamer handle it effortlessly!

 ⚡️ **Seamless Rule-Based Redirects.** Customization is key with Browser Tamer!
 Set up rules that match specific domains, paths, or any combination you desire.
 Prioritize your preferred browsers, so the perfect browser automatically handles your links every time.
 It's like having a personal assistant managing your browsing choices for you!